Nallathambi (1949 film): Production

-Tamil film actor and Annadurai's friend M.Nallathambi saw the 1936 film Mr. Deeds Goes to Town which was having a successful theatrical run in the late 1940s in Madras.
-He thought it would be a good story to remake for his friend N.S.Krishnan (NSK).
+Tamil film actor and Annadurai's friend M. Nallathambi saw the 1936 film Mr. Deeds Goes to Town during a successful theatrical run in the late 1940s in Madras.
+He thought it would be a good story to remake for his friend N. S. Krishnan (NSK).
 He convinced Annadurai to watch the movie and adapt the film to a Tamil rural setting.
-The film was titled as Nallathambi (lit.
+The film was titled Nallathambi (lit.
 The good younger brother).
 However, during filming, NSK heavily modified the script, reducing the role of the character played by Bhanumathi Ramakrishna and introducing another character to be played by his wife and comedian T. A. Mathuram.
 The script was further changed to include a number of musical skits to bring out the social satire of NSK.
 "Vinganatha Valarkka porendi" (lit.
 I am going to the develop science) and Kindanar kathakalatchepam (a parody of the story of Nandanar and a telling of B. R. Ambedkar's life story) were two of the musical skits thus included.
 With the modifications, the plot was sidelined and importance was given to the socio-political messages and themes.
 The director duo of R. Krishnan and S. Panju were hired to direct the film.
 C. R. Subburaman composed the music, while Udumalai Narayana Kavi wrote the lyrics for the songs.
 M. N. Rajam, Sahasranamam and V. K. Ramasamy were cast in supporting roles.